 - The school's policies for the identification and assessment of pupils with special educational needs:

-The school’s policy for identifying children with SEN is in line with the SEND Code of Practice 2014.
-A copy of this can be found on the school website.
+The school’s policy for identifying children with SEN is in line with the SEND Code of Practice 2015.
 The school recognises that a child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 As defined in the 2014 Code of Practice, the school accepts that a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age; or if they have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 (a) how the school evaluates the effectiveness of its provision for such pupils;

 The school evaluates the effectiveness of its provision for all students, regardless of SEN, through the

 outcomes they achieve and their progression to further stages of education.
 All students are set challenging progress targets for their learning achievements and the impact of teaching and additional support is measured by the school through student outcomes.

 Children with SEN are expected to make the same levels of progress as their peers.
 SEN students also